-Anyone can struggle with suicide.
+Anyone can struggle with thoughts of suicide.
 The teenage years are especially hard and stressful.
 Lots of things can affect your teen’s mood and behavior.
-Their bodies are changing and they’re dealing with hormones.
-They have pressures from friends, family, and teachers.
-They might be dealing with negative events.
+His or her body is changing.
+He or she is dealing with hormones.
+Your teen can feel pressure from friends, family, and teachers.
+He or she may be dealing with negative events.

 People who have suicidal thoughts suffer a range of symptoms.
 Sadness, despair, neglect, and anger are among them.
-Teens may act differently than adults.
-Some people who struggle with suicide might not display any signs.
+Some people who struggle with suicide may not display any signs.
 Leading warning signs for suicide may include:

 - Talking about death and/or suicide in a casual way.